CatchemAL/CatchemAlphaZero/README.md

   <figcaption>Rendered with ❤️ using CAZ.
 See the tutorial for details on how.</figcaption>
 </div>

 CAZ also renders each game state as HTML and will show the policy associated with each state as an HTML grid with a heatmap overlay.
 The darker squares correspond to squares favoured by the policy.
-The evaluation shows that CAZ believes it has a 100% chance of winning from here and correctly identifies the three moves that can lead toa win.
+The evaluation shows that CAZ believes it has a 100% chance of winning from here and correctly identifies the three moves that can lead to a win.

 <div style="text-align:center">
   <img src="https://raw.githubusercontent.com/CatchemAl/LargeFiles/main/CAZ/TTT%20Policy.png" width="420">
   <figcaption>Heatmap policy for Tic-Tac-Toe.
 States and policied states are understood natively by IPython.</figcaption>
 </div>

+# Learning through self-play reinforcement learning

+CAZ is able to learn games entirely through self-play reinforcement learning.
+The premise

 ### Command line Interface Features